 We’re in the desert, so it’s the perfect place to meet a camel.
 And you can, at Wildlife World Zoo & Camel Farm.
 Besides the herd of dromedaries (the one-humped kind), this working farm has more than 200 animals and 25 other species.
 Buy a cup of treats and prepare to meet and greet!

 For close encounters of the feathered kind, visit the duck pond at Yuma Conservation Garden.
 This garden is home to desert tortoises, too, and you can explore the walking paths through native Sonoran desert plants and antique farm machinery.

 Let’s face it – sometimes it’s just too hot to play outside!
 When you need a cool alternative for a hot afternoon, consider these:

 The eight branch libraries (Main, Heritage, Somerton, San Luis, Foothills, Wellton, Roll and Dateland) of Yuma County Library District offer great programs and activities for kids and adults all year round.

-Run wild inside at Cocopah Wild River Family Entertainment Center or Z Fun Factory.
+Run wild inside at Cocopah Wild River Family Entertainment Center.
 Wild River has laser tag, 24 lanes of bowling and a video game arcade, Z Fun Factory has an indoor climbing structure, Skeeball and a variety of video games.